nrjphwe/Regattastart/README.md

 Connect to your Raspberry Pi via SSH
-Clone this repo: git clone https://github.com/nrjphwe/Regattastart cd Regattastart and run the setup script: ./script/install.sh
+Clone this repo: git clone https://github.com/nrjphwe/Regattastart Then cd Regattastart and run the setup script: ./script/install_regattastart.sh